 My heavyweight t-shirts with 200+ GSM barely shrink and can take a beating.
 That’s why I always use them for print-on-demand shirts.

 I have also set up that fabric weight vs quality matters.
 Thicker shirts just feel more on the skin and look decorative.
-But if I’m heading to the gym or it’s sticky out, I prefer lighter bones.
+But if I’m heading to the gym or it’s humid out, I prefer lighter options.

 How T-Shirt Weight Affects Print Quality